|Brighton B&B, The Twenty One, 21 Charlotte Street, Brighton, BN2 1AG, United Kingdom

 There have been three main periods in the construction of this historic castle.
 The oldest part of the castle dates to 1270 and consisted of the gatehouse and a walled bailey.
 In the early 1500s the Bullen family bought the castle and added a Tudor dwelling within the walls and so it became the childhood home of its most famous inhabitant, Anne Boleyn.
 It later passed into the ownership of Henry’s fourth wife, Anne of Cleves.
 From 1557 onwards the Castle was owned by a number of families including the Waldegraves, the Humfreys and the Meade Waldos.
 Finally, in 1903, William Waldorf Astor invested time, money and imagination in restoring the Castle, building the ’Tudor Village’ and creating the gardens and lake.
 Website

-...stay in, get a bottle of wine, and watch a DVD!! - please help yourself from our library
+...stay in, get a bottle of wine, and watch a DVD! - please help yourself from our library - unless you have one of our king rooms, then you can watch movies on-demand!

 47. Run the Race For Life